 There were plans for McCarten to direct the movie of his coming of age novel Death of a Superhero movie in New Zealand, but ultimately the story was relocated to Ireland, under Irish director Ian Fitzgibbon.
 Praising the film’s unsentimentality, Variety made positive note of its “daredevil” mixture of live action and animation.

-Roughly 15 years after making his first feature film, a McCarten screen project finally became a bona fide international hit.
+Roughly 15 years after McCarten worked on his first feature film, one of his screen projects finally became a bona fide international hit.
 The Theory of Everything (2014) dramatises the relationship between noted scientist Stephen Hawking and his first wife Jane.
 After reading Jane’s memoir of their time together, McCarten told her how much he loved the story, sparking a decade long process to turn it into a film, and find funding.
 The challenge of the script was to find a balance between romance, the ALS condition that put Hawking in a wheelchair, and the mindspinning physics he is famous for.

 As one of Everything’s producers, McCarten went on to win a BAFTA award for Best Adapted Screenplay and share another for Best British Film; he was Oscar-nominated for his screenplay and for Best Film.

 Success spawns many phone calls.
-Among the scripts in development was a film based on band Queen — initially directed by Bryan Singer (X-Men) — and another on the 2008 Taj Mahal Palace siege in Mumbai.
+Among the scripts to follow was Bohemian Rhapsody about band Queen — directed by Bryan Singer (X-Men) — and another on the 2008 Taj Mahal Palace siege in Mumbai.

 In 2018 another longtime passion project was BAFTA-nominated for Best Film.
 Darkest Hour chronicles Winston Churchill's leadership of the United Kingdom, during tense times early in WWll.
 McCarten said that "not being British, I wasn't overly burdened by the myth of Winston Churchill and I came to it kind of fresh."
 Gary Oldman agreed to play Churchill — and went on to win a Golden Globe — despite having turned down the chance to play Churchill in another film.
 McCarten's script was a key factor in winning Oldman over: he found it "exciting and laced with humour."